dotnetcore/FlubuCore/README.md

 ### Ways to Contribute

+* We appreciate deeply any feedback that you may have!
+Feel free to participate in the chat, or add an issue in the issue tracker.
 * Spread the word about the project.
 * If you like the project don't forget to give it a star so that the community get's bigger.
 * Improve documentation.